Jasonzhou97/tp/docs/DeveloperGuide.md

 &ensp; 2a1.
 System displays an error message. <br>
 &ensp; Use case resumes at step 1.

 ---

 ### **U3: Mark a reservation as paid**

 **MSS**
-1. User inputs the reservation they want to mark as paid.
+1. User inputs the valid reservation ID they want to mark as paid.
 2. System updates the reservation's payment status as paid.
 3. System display a message indicating the reservation has been successfully marked

 Use case ends.

 **Extensions** <br>
-1a.
-User types in invalid command. <br>
+1a.The user inputs invalid parameters or invalid command or invalid ID. <br>
 &ensp; 1a1.
 System displays an error message. <br>
 &ensp; Use case resumes at step 1. <br>